 If you’re feeling hungry and would like to purchase more substantial food items, several food trucks will be on hand offering menu items to purchase ala carte.

 Absolutely!
 Our vendors will be offering artisan foods for both sampling and purchase (such as crackers, cheese, jerky, kettle corn, ice cream, and everything in between!), food trucks, wine-themed crafts, and more.
-Chef William Creation’s Culinary tent will have cooking demonstrations all weekend long, and Adirondack Broadcasting will be on hand to provide a backdrop of upbeat music for the weekend. *NEW this year: we are adding a cocktail demonstration at the culinary tent!
-You also would be able to purchase a Designated Driver ticket at the lower price of $15, which still includes food sampling!
-Designated Drivers are so important to the festival!
+There will be cooking and cocktail demonstrations and competitions all weekend long.
+Some vendors offer Soda and water will be available by the bottle as well.
+You can also expect roaming entertainers and some music!

-As Lake George is known countrywide as a popular family vacation destination, the Adirondack Wine and Food Festival is proudly family friendly.
+As Lake George is known countrywide as a popular family vacation destination, the Adirondack Wine and Food Festival is proudly family-friendly.
 Children 15 years old and under receive free admission, and those between the age of 16-20 years old receive a discounted admission at our Designated Driver price of $15.

 With adult supervision, children may sample from all of our artisan food vendors.
 The Festival Commons Grounds is a large, flat grassy area with crushed gravel walking paths.
 It may be considered stroller-friendly.

 We have a Kids Activity tent sponsored by the Fun Spot featuring children’s activities like lawn games, bubbles, coloring and more; and there is a fantastic state-of-the-art Natural Children’s Playground and Skateboard Park located just outside the festival grounds (yes re-entry is allowed with wristbands, no problem).